 Charitable remainder trusts have a higher minimum requirement but can be structured to maximize your benefits.
 A unitrust aims to provide the greatest possible annual income.
 An annuity trust enables you to lock in the amount of money that will be paid to you.

-We strongly encourage you to contact your attorney and/or financial advisor to discuss your planned giving intentions with Smith Center for Healing and the Arts and determine what works best for your particular circumstances before finalizing your planned gift.
+We strongly encourage you to contact your attorney and/or financial advisor to discuss your planned giving intentions with Wellness Within and determine what works best for your particular circumstances before finalizing your planned gift.

 If you have already included Wellness Within in your financial or estate plans, please let us know by contacting us at email@example.com.
 Thank you!